minprog/prog-project/info/10 Syllabus.md

 ### Create your own software project ###

-Most of the time you will be writing code to create some sort of visualization tool or mobile app.
+Most of the time you will be writing code to create a visualization tool or mobile app.
 Above all, we expect your application to solve some kind of clearly defined problem for the user(s).
 At the end of the month, you need to delived a *fully functional* application that solves that problem.

-### Attend daily standup meetings and Friday presentations ###
+### Attend daily meetings and Friday presentations ###

 You will be assigned a *mentor* who you will meet every morning at 10:00, 10:30 or 11:00 together with at most 10 other students.
 During this daily standup meeting you are expected to briefly report on progress and share your plans for the day.
 This provides you with an opportunity to see if other students will be tackling the same problem as you, and work together on said problem.

 Each Friday, you are expected to present to your mentor and fellow students the progress you have made on your application.
-The meetings will take place at around 13:00--15:00 in the afternoon.

 ### Perform three code reviews and post GitHub issues ###